 - 1. Under the Self-Financing regime, the future resources and spend of the Housing Revenue Account (HRA) are based on local decisions.
 This report outlines the HRA Income and Expenditure Budgets for the financial years 2020/21 to 2023/24 and notes the forecast position for 2019/20.
 In addition to this, a summary of its reserves and balances is included.
 The HRA budgets are fully funded from existing HRA funds to meet the Council's HRA spending plans.
 This includes the capital investment programme and reserve balances as per the HRA Financial Business Plan.
 Currently there is no requirement for any additional borrowing. - 2.
 Since 1st April 2016, the Welfare Reform and Work Act 2016 has required social landlords to reduce their rents by 1% each year for four years ('the social rent reduction').
 In October 2017, the Government announced that at the end of the four-year rent reduction, there would be a return to annual rent increases of up to the Consumer Price Index (CPI) plus 1% for at least five years.
 This would be implemented through the Rent Standard set by the Regulator of Social Housing rather than through legislation.
 On 26th February 2019 the Secretary of State for Housing, Communities and Local Government published a 'Direction to the Regulator' to set a Rent Standard that will apply from 1st April 2020.
 Alongside this Direction, the Government also issued a policy statement on rents for social housing (the Policy Statement) and the Regulator is required to have regard to this when setting its Rent Standard to all registered providers of social housing, including local authorities.
 Details of the Policy Statement and Rent Standard from 2020 are provided in this report. - 3.
-Full Council are asked to consider and approve the following: - HRA budget for 2020/21, and the indicative figures for 2021/22 to 2023/24; - Forecast outturn position for 2019/20 for noting; - Movements in HRA Reserves and Balances; - Average weekly rent for 2020/21 of £84.95 over a 50-week collection year (£83.05 2019/20), an average weekly increase of £1.90 or 2.3%; - Service charges and associated fees for 2020/21; - The new Rent Standard with effective from 1st April 2020 for noting; and - Changes affecting public and private sector housing and welfare also to be noted.
+This report provides an opportunity for Cabinet to submit any comments to Full Council on the proposed 2020/21 budget for the HRA.
+Cabinet are asked to consider and make recommendations to Full Council regarding the: - HRA budget for 2020/21, and the indicative figures for 2021/22 to 2023/24; - Forecast outturn position for 2019/20 for noting; - Movements in HRA Reserves and Balances; - Average weekly rent for 2020/21 of £84.95 over a 50-week collection year (£83.05 2019/20), an average weekly increase of £1.90 or 2.3%; - Service charges and associated fees for 2020/21; - The new Rent Standard with effective from 1st April 2020 for noting; and

+• Changes affecting public and private sector housing and welfare also to be noted.

 Is the report Open or Exempt?
-Open -- ------------------------------- ------
+Open ------------------------------- ------

-Wards Affected: All Wards within the District Cabinet Members: Councillor Steve Gallant Leader of the Council and Cabinet Member with responsibility for Resources Councillor Richard Kerry Cabinet Member with responsibility for Housing Councillor Maurice Cook Assistant Cabinet Member for Resources
+Wards Affected: All Wards within the District

+Cabinet Member: Councillor Steve Gallant

+Leader of the Council and Cabinet Member with responsibility for Resources

+Councillor Richard Kerry

+Cabinet Member with responsibility for Housing

+Councillor Maurice Cook

+Assistant Cabinet Member for Resources

-Supporting Officers: Simon Taylor
+Supporting Officer: Simon Taylor

 Chief Finance Officer and Section 151 Officer

 (01394) 444570

 simon.taylor@eastsuffolk.gov.uk

 Amber Welham

 Senior Accountant

 (01502) 523662

 amber.welham@eastsuffolk.gov.uk